boulder-mate/bouldermate/packages/app/docs_product.md

   - Ensure this is stored with the app itself so it is not session-based
   - Use the presence of a token to determine if a user is anonymous

+#### Account Logout

+- Logout button belongs at bottom of profile tab

 #### Account Deletion

 - 'Me' section has a Delete Account button for all types of accounts